-This is really just a pointer to two apps elsewhere on my site that concern the ability to get good adhesion via heat sealing.
+This is really just a pointer to three apps elsewhere on my site that concern the ability to get good adhesion via heat sealing.
 But there's a neat trick described at the bottom of the page that you might find helpful.

 One area of adhesion where entanglement is very much seen as important is heat sealing.
 For strong seals it is vital that the polymer (typically PE) melts sufficiently across the interface to be able to allow entanglement to take place.